railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 * :guilabel:`Invoice on` : ``Ordered Quantities`` or ``Shipped Quantities``.

-  .. tip::  Simplified view
+  .. tip::  Configuring your interface

-     If you work in the ``Simplified View`` mode, only the :guilabel:`Shipping Policy` field is visible in the second tab on the order.
+     If you work in the ``Simplified`` view mode, only the :guilabel:`Shipping Policy` field is visible in the second tab on the order.
-     To get to the ``Extended View`` mode, use the :guilabel:`Reconfigure` wizard and configure your interface as :guilabel:`Extended`, or assign the group :guilabel:`Usability – Extended View` to the current user.
+     To get to the ``Extended`` view mode, use the :guilabel:`Reconfigure` wizard and configure your interface as :guilabel:`Extended`, or assign the group :guilabel:`Usability – Extended View` to the current user.
+You can also alternate between these modes through the :guilabel:`EDIT PREFERENCES` link and selecting the interface of your choice.

 Picking Mode
 ------------